mikiw/solana-data-aggregator/README.md

 ## Postman testing example

-Firstly run server in terminal.
+First, run the server in the terminal.
 ![Terminal](./doc/1-terminal.jpg)

-Check if server is running.
+Check if the server is running.
 ![Postman ping](./doc/2-postman-ping.jpg)

-Find active Solana account on mainnet for example `3sZA1qjF4GBr1XnvFTbU5HXkxpYKRdf1LRvmXqvyuZiK` and try to get account data.
+Find an active Solana account on the mainnet, for example `3sZA1qjF4GBr1XnvFTbU5HXkxpYKRdf1LRvmXqvyuZiK`, and try to retrieve account data.
 ![Explorer account](./doc/3-explorer-account.png)

-Since there is no account in memory database it should be fetched and stored in memory database.
+Since there is no account in the memory database, it should be fetched and stored in the memory database.
 ![Postman fetch account](./doc/4-postman-fetch-account.jpg)

-Wait a while and check updated balance in SOL, for active account balance should change.
+Wait for a while and check the updated balance in SOL; for an active account, the balance should change
 ![Balance updated](./doc/5-balance-updated.jpg)

-Find Solana transaction on mainnet for example `4J3w44KSTsykeSiWPDrceCVN38grcz1ng6TEfRi1DUMeB9hiXETmmEUUjr1tL7KzQTsysxRs6cC1G2TNcWvqJnrE` and fetch it in postman.
+Find a Solana transaction on the mainnet, for example `4J3w44KSTsykeSiWPDrceCVN38grcz1ng6TEfRi1DUMeB9hiXETmmEUUjr1tL7KzQTsysxRs6cC1G2TNcWvqJnrE`, and fetch it using Postman.
 ![Explorer transaction](./doc/6-explorer-transaction.png)
 ![Postman fetch transaction](./doc/7-transaction-fetch.png)

-You can also check DB cache status
+You can also check the DB cache status.
 ![Postman fetch transaction](./doc/8-transaction-account-status.jpg)

 ## Tests
-`data_aggregator_tests` tests requires internet connection to fetch data from Helius API, to run test simply execute:
+The `data_aggregator_tests` require an internet connection to fetch data from the Helius API.
+To run the tests, simply execute:

 ```
 cargo test
 ```